Susan McCracken, PhD

 Scott M. Granet is a licensed clinical social worker based in Northern California.
 He has worked with the Palo Alto Medical Clinic Department of Psychiatry and Behavioral Health since 1989, where he provides individual, couples, family, and group therapy.
 He specializes in the treatment of Obsessive-Compulsive Spectrum disorders.
-In 2008 Mr. Granet opened the OCD-BDD Clinic of Northern California.
+In 2008, Granet opened the OCD-BDD Clinic of Northern California.
 He earned his MSW from New York University.

 Debra A. Hass is Principal and Founder of Serendipity Consulting which emphasizes program development and management, evaluation, research, and writing.
 She has over 20 years of professional and volunteer experience in the nonprofit and philanthropic sectors including serving as a senior policy associate at the Women Employed Institute and as a foundation program officer focused on early childhood development.
-She is a lecturer at the University of Chicago School of Social Service Administration, teaching Evaluation of Social Welfare Policies and Programs.
-Ms. Hass holds a bachelor's degree from Beloit College and a master's degree in Public Policy from the University of Chicago.
+She is a Lecturer at the University of Chicago School of Social Service Administration, teaching Evaluation of Social Welfare Policies and Programs.
+Hass holds a bachelor's degree from Beloit College and a master's degree in Public Policy from the University of Chicago.

 Janna A. Henning is a Professor at the Adler School of Professional Psychology in Chicago and the founder and coordinator of its Traumatic Stress Psychology Concentration.
 She also maintains a part-time private practice.
 Her teaching and research concentrates in trauma-focused approaches to intervention, death and dying, life-threatening illness, caregiving, bereavement and loss, and gender in psychotherapy.
-Ms. Henning earned her BA in Political Science and JD in Law at Indiana University and her MA and PsyD in Clinical Psychology at The Chicago School.
+Henning earned her BA in Political Science and JD in Law at Indiana University and her MA and PsyD in Clinical Psychology at The Chicago School.
 She is a Board Certified Expert in Traumatic Stress, a Certified Thanatologist (Death, Dying and Bereavement), and certified in Clinical Hypnosis.

 Brit Holmberg, MSW, MDiv